BirdOnTheBranch/MyWeb/README.md

 ...

--Second run the server sqlite3 in background, and conect your host at django-server
+-Second run the server in background, and conect your host at Flask-server

 $ docker-compose up -d